KyubiSystems/Wisewolf/README.md

 For v0.2

-* Optionally strip embedded/linked images to associated galleries (see Yomiko).
-Useful for art sites and web comics
+* Optionally strip embedded/linked images to associated local galleries (see Yomiko).
+Useful for art sites and webcomics

 For v0.3

+* Social sharing for feed items
 * mobile support (target Mobile Safari on iPad and iPhone).
 Swipe between articles, feeds.

 Requirements
 ------------

 * See Wisewolf-req.txt pip requirements file for Python prerequisites.
+Relies on __Flask__ microframework and __Tornado__ for asynchronous communications.
 * A database.
 Will be SQLite3 in development, choice of MySQL or PostgreSQL in production
-* ImageMagick _convert_ for thumbnail generation
+* ImageMagick _convert_ for thumbnail generation for image galleries

-Wisewolf runs on the _Flask_ Python web framework. and will require WSGI-compliant hosting.
+Wisewolf requires WSGI-compliant hosting.